linlinlinlinlinkele/linlinlinlinlinkele.github.io/_pages/about.md

 - Designed a unified industrial data representation framework spanning physical–virtual spaces.
 - Participated as a core member in drafting the corporate standard *Industrial Metaverse Data Interoperability Specification*.
 - Established standardized data representation formats for industrial metaverse data governance. <br>
-*This experience taught me how to collaborate effectively with engineers from diverse disciplinary backgrounds and tackle real-world problems through interdisciplinary teamwork.*
+<p>*This experience taught me how to collaborate effectively with engineers from diverse disciplinary backgrounds and tackle real-world problems through interdisciplinary teamwork.*

 ---